toaomalkster/conscious-calculator/README.md

 [![Build Status](https://travis-ci.com/toaomalkster/conscious-calculator.svg?branch=master)](https://travis-ci.com/toaomalkster/conscious-calculator)

 # Conscious Calculator
+Conscious Calculator is an application that attempts to emulate consciousness, and a collection of theoretical works on the source of conscious experience.

+Application:
-Application that attempts to emulate consciousness, but at the level of intelligence of a calculator.
+* Application that attempts to emulate consciousness, but at the level of intelligence of a calculator.

-Written in Java.
+* Currently written in Java, but there are plans to replace this with a neural network.

 # Documentation
 Theoretical background and design discussions are all available here: